 What is the lifespan of an alternator?

 A car battery is, on its own, not much use.
-It would only last about thirty miles in daytime driving conditions, even lass at night when you need to run things like the lights.
+It would only last about 30 miles in daytime driving conditions, even less at night when you need the headlights.
 The battery in a car is not there to provide endless power like the batteries in a torch.
 Instead, it’s there to receive power, hold onto it for a bit, and then send it out into the car.
 But it can only do that if the alternator is in good health.

-This is used by the car for various things, and it’s sent to the battery to keep it topped up for extra duties the alternator can’t help with, like starting the car, or keeping things operating when the engine is turned off.
+This is used by the car for various things, and it’s sent to the battery to keep it topped up for extra duties the alternator can’t help with, such as starting the car, or keeping things operating when the engine is turned off.

-How will I know when the alternator is failing?
+How will I know when the alternator goes bad?

 Is the car hard to start?
 Do you have to keep charging up a battery that you know is in good condition?
 If you’re nodding along, it could be because your alternator is on the way out.

-If things start getting sluggish, like the windows or the lights seem to be dimmer than normal, they are also signs an alternator is on its way out.
+If the electric windows have slowed down or the lights seem to be dimmer than normal, they are also signs an alternator is on its way out.
 Basically, if you’re having electrical issues, but a new battery hasn’t fixed it, your alternator could well be to blame.

-You can test it with a multi-meter.
+You can test older-style 'fixed-voltage' alternators with a multi-meter.
 Set it to 20V, start the car, put the red probe on the positive terminal of your alternator (consult your Haynes manual) and put the negative to earth (not the negative on the alternator, use a body bolt or chassis part).
 The reading should be around 13-14v.
 If it’s much higher, the voltage regulator is failing.
-This is bad, as it means your battery could boil.

 If the reading is much lower, try bringing the car up to 2,000rpm and see what the reading is.
 If it’s still below 13v, then your alternator is more than likely failing.